-Description of the development The proposed development is for Reconfiguring a Lot (one into three lots) Reasons for Decision a) The proposed reconfiguration does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015; b) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; c) The proposed development does not compromise the relevant State Planning Policy; and d) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Rural Zone; Access, Parking and Transport Code; Filling and Excavation Code; Landscape Code; Reconfiguring a Lot Code; Stormwater Management Code; and Water and Sewer Code.
-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these.
-Matters prescribed by The State Planning Policy - Part E; regulation The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015.
-The common material, being the material submitted with the application.
+Description of the development The proposed development is for Reconfiguring a Lot (three into six lots) Reasons for Decision The proposed development will facilitate the efficient development of the land for its intended purpose; b) The proposal will offer an affordable housing option within close proximity to a number of services including the Central Queensland University; c) The proposed use does not compromise the strategic framew Rockhampton Region Planning Scheme 2015; ork in the d) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; e) The proposed development does not compromise the relevant State Planning Policy; and f) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Reconfiguring a Lot Code; Low Density Residential Zone Code; Access, Parking and Transport Code; and Water and Sewer Code.
+Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below.
+Delicillia ka Assessment Reasons for the approval despite non •